1Regina/GetProgrammingWithHaskell/README.md

       manyItems :: (Int, Double, String, Char) -- or (Int, Double, [Char], Char) manyItems = (24,  0.99, "Haskell", 'H')
       ```
    5. Half-ing correctly.
 Casting forces a value to be represented as a different type.
-Haskell has no con-vention for casting types and instead relies on functions that properly transform values from one type to another -- `fromIntegral`
+Haskell has no convention for casting types and instead relies on functions that properly transform values from one type to another -- `fromIntegral`.
       ```
       half :: Int -> Double
       half n = n/2   <--- Incorrect code!